arconnectio/landing/outstatic/content/knowledge-base-articles/protecting-your-funds-allowance-limits-and-how-they-work.md

 ---
-title: 'Protecting your funds: allowance limits and how they work'
+title: 'Browser Extension - Protecting your funds: allowance limits and how they work'
 status: 'published'
 author:
   name: 'Bithiah'